BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/live-coding.md

 ## Proxy Space

-A proxy space is an [Environments](https://doc.sccode.org/Classes/Environment.html), i.e. a collection of things that can be accessed by name.
+A proxy space is an [Environments](https://doc.sccode.org/Classes/Environment.html), i.e., a collection of things that can be accessed by name.
 However, each *environmental variable* of a proxy space is a node proxy -- it returns placeholders on demand!
-Threfore, a proxy space hides some of the functionality of JITLib.
+Therefore, a proxy space hides some of the functionality of JITLib.
 It makes it easier and neater when it comes to creating or rewriting node proxies.
-Using a proxy space frees us from dealing with ``Ndef`` or ``NodeProxy`` explicitly but we have to deal with it implicitely instead!
+Using a proxy space frees us from dealing with ``Ndef`` or ``NodeProxy`` explicitly, but we have to deal with it implicitly instead!

-When we start the SuperCollider IDE it automatically creates an environment that can be evaluated by the following line:
+When we start the SuperCollider IDE, it automatically creates an environment that can be evaluated by the following line:

 ```isc
 currentEnvironment;